 In a mission to thank and acknowledge Victorians who have displayed goodwill and courage by providing emergency First Aid, we hope to inspire others throughout the community to mirror these acts of heroism in times of need.

-This year, more than ever, it's important to honour those who have helped someone with First Aid during an emergency situation.
-The overall winner of the 2024 awards will receive a St John Ambulance Defibrillator to gift to a community group of their choice - it could be a school, a charity, local sporting club or anywhere the overall winner thinks the life saving defibrillator can most benefit the community.
+It's important to honour those who have helped someone with First Aid during an emergency situation.
+The overall winner of the 2025 awards will receive a St John Ambulance Defibrillator to gift to a community group of their choice - it could be a school, a charity, local sporting club or anywhere the overall winner thinks the life saving defibrillator can most benefit the community.

 Junior First Aid Champion (Under 12)The category is open to children younger than 12 who have demonstrated excellent First Aid knowledge to help in a time of need. |